Game Plan to Lower Triglycerides

 Here's my plan to lower my cholesterol and tri levels:

-Change diet — Everybody can look at their diet and see what may not be considered healthy choices.
-I don’t drink soda and I try to stay away from fried foods.
+Change diet -- Everybody can look at their diet and see what may not be considered healthy choices.
+I don't drink soda and I try to stay away from fried foods.
 I know last time I had this issue, my numbers tumbled when I did Steal Cut and Old Fashioned Oats every morning with a dash of honey or maple syrup to naturally sweeten my breakfast.
 More fruits and veggies and cutting back on desserts.
 Remember,high-fructrose corn syrup and artificial sweeteners are evil.
 If you need a sweeter, stick with honey, maple syrup, cinnamon or stevia.
+Prescriptions or supplements -- While I want to try to do this naturally, I usually take the natural route.
+I don't recommend this for everyone but for me I am taking garlic, fish oil and turmeric supplements.
+My research shows that this could really help.
+To summarize:

 - Lose weight = back to the gym, with cardio and lifting weights.